-MTVH has partnered with energy switching firm Pocket Power.
-MTVH works to identify residents who could benefit from this service and makes referrals.
+MTVH has partnered with energy switching firm Pocket Power (who offer a free phone service) to identify residents who could benefit from this service and makes referrals.
 Pocket Power contact our residents and work with them to identify where those residents can reduce their monthly outgoings by switching energy/phone/broadband suppliers.
-MTVH made 348 referrals to Pocket Power last year which resulted in MTVH residents making a combined saving of over £53,000.
+Social housing residents can apply for discounts and switch to affordable providers for their household bills. £100,000 in financial savings has been achieved in total since December 2020.
+During 2022/23, for every £1 invested by MTVH, Pocket Power saved residents £18.